arefweb/next-app-router/README.md

 Let's talk more about `Suspense` and `use` in React:

-Suspense is a React component that can wait for a internal chaild that has a promise to be setteled and then shows the result and during this time it shows a fallback component like loading.
-However Suspense needs `use` to work correctly.
+Suspense is a React component that can wait for an internal child that has a promise to be settled and then shows the result and during this time it shows a fallback component like loading.
+However, Suspense needs `use` to work correctly.

-`use` is a React API that lets you to read the value of a resource like a Promise or context.
+`use` is a React API that lets you read the value of a resource like a Promise or context.
 In Next.js we may see this as a promise to be created in a parent server component and passed to a child "client component" as props. then the child component resolves the promise with `use` API.